alantothe/location-utils/docs/EXTERNAL_APP.md

     // If we failed partway through image uploads,
     // uploadedImageIds contains the successfully uploaded images
-    // You could delete them or leave them for retry
+    // We could delete them or leave them for retry

     throw error;
   }